infor-cloud/xtendm3/docs/documentation/approval-requirements.md

 - [x] Logs have been reviewed in detail
 - [x] Direct database access have been reviewed in detail
 - [x] Number of API calls have been reviewed to be efficient

+## Review/Signing Process and Billing
+Upon our receipt of the email request containing the extensions, 2-3 consultants will be reviewing the solution and codes.
+Consulting charges applies for this activity, so the consultants who will be reviewing the extensions will be billing their time spent against the project/customer or partner.

+Please have this considered/incorporated when solution estimates are created and given to customers.

+**For new extensions**, a review will be scheduled;
+expect to receive a calendar invite for the meeting, whose required attendees would be the developer and the functional consultant; PM is optional.

+**For previously reviewed and signed extensions,**
+if only minor adjustments were done, an email will be sent to you with the signed extension;
+otherwise, a meeting will be scheduled again for the review.

+If recommendations are provided during the review,
+you will be requested to make the necessary revisions in order to comply with the recommendations.
+Once done, send the corrected extensions again for review and signing.

+Once the review is completed and extensions are approved, a signed packaged version of the extension will be emailed back to you.

+Turnaround time for this process is **5 working days** from the day the request was received with the extensions.

+Effective **July 1, 2021**,
+we will no longer release signed extensions without first being able to bill our time spent for the review and signing.

+### Billing Specifics

+We bill 1-2 hours for the review of simple to medium complexity extensions.
+For complex extensions, it normally takes more time as it requires multiple cycles of review/discussions/revisions so it will be actual time spent that will be charged.
+We go by GDS/COE Manila Offshore Senior Consultant rates, you can check with your Client Partners or Partner Account Manager as to how much this is exactly per hour.

+A recommendation,
+As per standard practice for our projects, we include the review hours in the work estimates for development of extensions.
+On high level, budgeting for 5-10% of each extension development effort is enough time for the review/signing.